Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate: Methods

+1. The null model: ZIPG specified by the Gaussian copula The null model assumes that the random vector of features for each individual, once transformed, follows a $p$-dimensional Gaussian distribution.
+The intuition is that all individuals are drawn from a homogeneous population, where each feature's marginal count distribution is a ZIPG distribution, and the correlation structure among features is captured by a Gaussian copula.
+Under the null model, each count value $W_{j}^i$, representing the count of feature $j$ for individual $i$, is assumed to independently follow the hierarchical ZIPG distribution, i.e., $W_j^i \sim ZIPG(\mathrm{W};\lambda_j^i,\theta_j^i,\pi_j),\;j \in [p]$.
+Specifically,

-where $\lambda_{j}^i$ represents the true abundance level for count feature $j$ from individual $i$, and $\pi_j$ denotes the zero-inflation parameter describing the probability of true zero occurrence of count feature $j$. $U_{j}^i$ follows Gamma distribution with the same rate parameter and shape parameter ${\theta_{j}^i}^{-1}$.
-In this paper, $\lambda_{j}^i$ is referred as the abundance mean parameter and $\theta_{j}^i$ as the abundance dispersion parameter.
+where $\lambda_{j}^i$ represents the true abundance level of count feature $j$ for individual $i$.
+The parameter $\pi_j$ denotes the zero-inflation probability, representing the probability that feature $j$ is truly zero.
+Additionally, $U_{j}^i$ follows a Gamma distribution with shape parameter $(\theta_{j}^i)^{-1}$ and scale parameter $\theta_{j}^i$, ensuring a unit mean and a variance of $\theta_{j}^i$ for the latent random effect.
+The parameters $\lambda_{j}^i$ and $\theta_{j}^i$ are referred to as the abundance mean parameter and the abundance dispersion parameter, respectively.